-A quarter of the value is normally available as a tax-free lump sum, up to a lifetime maximum of £268,275 unless you qualify for special protections.
+A quarter of the value is normally available as a tax-free lump sum, up to a lifetime maximum of £268,275 (a limit known as the lump sum allowance (LSA)) unless you qualify for special protections.
 Income is taxable, but possibly at a lower rate than when you were working.